The Wildlife Damage Compensation program has two major components — compensation for crop damage and compensation for livestock predation.

 Important: You must contact an ARD and MASC Service Centre within 72 hours of discovering the contamination - before any action is taken.

-Grain Contaminated with Faeces Factsheet
+Grain Contaminated with Faeces Details

 The Canadian grain industry standard for faeces contamination is zero tolerance.
 Grain that is unmarketable due to faeces contamination may qualify for compensation under the Wildlife Damage Compensation program.